salesforce-heroku-workshops/enterprise-java-developer/index.md

 5. In the `App Name` field enter the name of your app
 6. Select `Submit`

-This project uses Apache Maven for managing it's dependencies and to build the project.
+This project uses Apache Maven for managing its dependencies and to build the project.
 You can see the dependency and build definition in the `pom.xml` file.
-Among the dependencies you will see dependencies for Spring MVC.
-You will also see a section for the `maven-dependency-plugin` which copies the `webapp-runner` dependency into a directory when the Maven `package` phase runs.
-This makes it easy to run the application with `webapp-runner` which is a simple wrapper around Apache Tomcat.
+Among the dependencies you will see Spring MVC.
+You will also see a section for the `maven-dependency-plugin` which copies `webapp-runner` into a directory when the Maven `package` phase runs.
+This makes it easy to run the application with `webapp-runner`, a simple wrapper around Apache Tomcat.

 Heroku is instructed to run the application using a file named `Procfile` in the project's root directory.
 The `Procfile` for this application contains:

     web: java $JAVA_OPTS -jar target/dependency/webapp-runner.jar --port $PORT target/*.war

-This tells Heroku that for the `web` process run the `webapp-runner` with Java, listening to the HTTP port specified by the `PORT` environment variable and running the WAR file that was created by the Maven build.
+This tells Heroku that, for the `web` process, it should run the `webapp-runner` with Java, listening to the HTTP port specified by the `PORT` environment variable and running the WAR file that was created by the Maven build.

 You can run this application locally within Eclipse to test changes before deploying them on Heroku.
 Setup a new `Run Configuration` for `webapp-runner`: